-BGA’s ‘Continuous Impact Model’, offers a unique process which is designed to support institutions to develop an understanding of their impact on stakeholders, and is a key element of the BGA accreditation process.
+BGA’s ‘Continuous Impact Model’, offers a unique process that is designed to support institutions to develop an understanding of their impact on stakeholders.
+It is a key element of the BGA accreditation process.

-The model is designed to measure the changes in impact variables over time and establishes evidential feedback loops to improve the quality of the institution and its activities in a continuous improvement process.
+The model is designed to measure the changes in impact variables over time.
+It also establishes evidential feedback loops to improve the quality of the institution and its activities in a continuous improvement process.
 Schools are required to undergo the CIM once they begin the accreditation process.

-Schools undergoing accreditation are assigned an Accreditation Director and an academic mentor, who play a supportive role in ensuring the School’s development and measurement of its impact metrics are used to meet BGA’s accreditation criteria.
+Schools undergoing accreditation are assigned an Accreditation Director and an academic mentor.
+These individuals play a supportive role in ensuring the school’s development and measurement of its impact metrics are used to meet BGA’s accreditation criteria.

 Institutions are expected to provide relevant, measurable metrics under each dimension of the CIM.
-The number may vary significantly from one institution to another, but it is recommended that between 5 to 10 impact metrics are developed, where at least one references one of the UN SDG’s.
+The number may vary significantly from one institution to another.
+However, it is recommended that 10 impact metrics are developed, where at least three reference the UN SDG’s.
 Institutions are required to provide at least three years’ worth of data to effectively showcase measurable changes, though it is recommended to provide more if additional years of data are available.

 Being able to effectively measure an institution’s impact on a range of stakeholders helps to inform them of their strengths and weaknesses.
 It also ensures that a Business School is achieving its mission, alongside building trust among stakeholders.

 Moreover, the CIM informs stakeholders of the steps the institution is taking to continually improve, using quantitative metrics.
 By maintaining a high level of transparency, accountability, and commitment to higher principles, an institution can confidently and accurately evidence its status and level of quality.